amge0/q3-project-geonanga-mamaril/readme.md

 {
 "id": "Nature"
 }
-]
+]}

 ![](LoginSignupTheme.png)

 3. Image sizing of existing photos
 Type of data: Image source
-Purpose: To make sure all images are scaled properly
+Purpose: To make sure all images are scaled properly by resizing based on the image's raw dimensions Structure in JSON format:

-Structure:
+{
+"src": name of image,
+"width": measure in px,
+"height": measure in px
+}

 5. Save contents of "Customize" to either "Drafts" or "Collections" Type of data: Image source (src) as string, Position (left, top) as strings or numbers (px values)